ecomvantagegroup-bit/VELOR_Solstice_GT/README.md

 This project is intended as a showcase/demo experience.

-Add your preferred license here if the repository is intended for public distribution.
+Add the appropriate license if the repository is intended for public distribution.

 ---

 ## Credits

 **VELOR Solstice GT**
-Continuous Sequence Automotive Experience
+*Continuous Sequence Automotive Experience*

-Built as a cinematic frontend experiment exploring scroll-driven storytelling, frame-accurate rendering, and interactive automotive experiences.
+A frontend experiment exploring scroll-driven storytelling, frame-accurate Canvas rendering, cinematic interaction, and premium automotive digital experiences.